Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 The Vikos Gorge, located in the Pindos Mountains of Epirus, is sometimes called the Greek Grand Canyon due to its towering cliffs and natural landscape.
 While it may not be as deep as the American canyon, the Vikos Gorge is one of the most dramatic ravines in the country, with a depth of 490 meters / 1,500 feet.

-Situated on the southern slopes of Mount Tymfi, the Vikos Gorge stretches for about 20km / 12.5 miles and has a width that varies from 400 meters to a narrow slither measuring just a few meters and according to the Guinness Book of World Records, the Vikos Gorge is the deepest gorge relative to its width in the world.
+Situated on the southern slopes of Mount Tymfi, the Vikos Gorge stretches for about 20km / 12.5 miles and has a width that varies from 400 meters to a narrow sliver measuring just a few meters and according to the Guinness Book of World Records, the Vikos Gorge is the deepest gorge relative to its width in the world.

 The Voidomatis River, which has been carving its way through the gorge for thousands of years, is renowned for its traditional stone bridges and is widely regarded as the cleanest river in Europe.
 Its smooth, crystal-clear waters are a real attraction for adventure sports enthusiasts.

-There is also the famous Vikos Gorge hike, which passes through breathtaking scenery along a 13km / 8 mile trail that is widely considered to be one of the best hikes in Greece.
+There is also the famous Vikos Gorge hike, which passes through breathtaking scenery along a 13km / 8-mile trail that is widely considered to be one of the best hikes in Greece.

 The route can be hiked in either direction, but we recommend starting from Monodendri for the best views.
 You’ll need to get a taxi back to your accommodation from Vikos village, the end of the linear route.